-CO: Through story telling.
-Story telling is the only way you will get people captivated and listening to you till the end.
+CO: Through storytelling.
+Storytelling is the only way you will get people captivated and listening to you till the end.

 RK: How about if I have bombastic words, voca and I assure the audience with my big words?

 CO: It goes back to understanding your audience.
 You are not going to bring your kafunda vibe to a big meeting.
-Your language, etiquette and how you present yourself are key.
+Your language, etiquette, and how you present yourself are key.

-Great speakers always push for an idea, agenda and something they can articulate.
+Great speakers always push for an idea, agenda, and something they can articulate.

 CO: I only started earning from speaking engagements about 6 years ago, I could be invited to so many events and I decided to earn from it.
 I was spending a lot of time on this and I thought what if I earn from it.
-This is something I was willing to get the extra mile to learn.
+This is something I was willing to go the extra mile to learn.

 Anita Karrisa: There are times you just freeze when you have your points, how do you deal?